-After two years of working its way through the parliamentary process, the End of Life Choice Bill was finally passed into law on 13 November 2019, and will be known as the End of Life Choice Act 2019.
+After two years of working its way through the parliamentary process, the End of Life Choice Bill was finally passed into law on 13 November 2019, and known as the End of Life Choice Act 2019.

 The Act was, however, subject to a binding public referendum, which was held at the same time as the 2020 General Election on 17 October.
 The question that was asked at the referendum is: "Do you support the End of Life Choice Act 2019 coming into force?”
 Yes/No.

 The criteria and processes of the EOLC Act.Click here to download »